Tag Archives: 22lr

 The TX22 Compact

-The TX22 Compact is a polymer-frame striker fired pistol, it is fed from polymer magazines that hold up to 13-rounds.
-The compact version of the pistol also has some slide cuts to reduce weight, as well as an optics cut at the rear for mourning your favorite red dot sight.
+The TX22 Compact is a polymer-frame striker fired pistol.
+It is fed from polymer magazines that hold up to 13-rounds.
+The compact version of the pistol also has some slide cuts to reduce weight.
+As well as an optics cut at the rear for mourning your favorite red dot sight.
 In a departure from the standard TX22, the compact features non-adjustable sights.
 That is probably because you can mount a red dot and adjust that instead.

 My very first impression of the TX22 Compact was its weight, it felt incredibly light.
 This is surely due to the polymer construction and aluminum parts.
 And much the same way as the full size TX22, I immediately fell in love with the grip.
 It fits my hand perfectly and the texturing makes it very easy to keep hold of.
 The lightweight and comfortable grip had already hooked me, but would it perform as good as it looked and felt?
 If my initial feelings were right, I was pretty confident that this pistol would be a winner.